arqalite/fire-king-guide/src/combos/ulcanix/11_2-card-ponix.md

 <div class="warning">

-This combo survives [_Nibiru, the Primal Being_].
+This combo plays into [_Nibiru, the Primal Being_] - read the section at the end for more details on how to recover.
-> If activated, you will lose Sunlight Wolf and High Garunix, forcing you to destroy Arvata with High Kirin in order to start the interruption sequence.

 Under [_Mulcharmy Fuwalos_], your opponent draws 2 cards.